-Like many of Scotland’s distilleries, Bowmore ceased production during World War II but went on to have a role in events when it’s buildings became home to the RAF Coastal Command.
-The command’s primary function was to protect allied convoys in the Atlantic against attack from the German U-Boats below and Luftwaffe above.
-They saw regular action throughout the war and completed over one million flying hours, destroying some 200 U-Boats along the way.
-A high toll was paid for this success though – 5,866 Coastal Command personnel were killed in action.
+Like many of Scotland’s distilleries, Bowmore halted production during the Second World War and its buildings were used to house the RAF Coastal Command.
+Coastal Command’s primary function was the protection of Allied convoys in the Atlantic from U-Boat or Luftwaffe attack.
+They saw regular action throughout the conflict and completed over one million flying hours, destroying some 200 U-Boats along the way.
+A high toll was paid for their success, however, with some 5,866 Coastal Command personnel killed in action.

-One particularly tragic event took place on the evening of 24th January 1943.
-The Sunderland flying-boat MK111 DV of 246 Squadron was returning to Bowmore from patrol over the north Atlantic.
-A gale was blowing and the order went out to divert to Oban.
-However, due to poor communications this went unheeded and the plane attempted to land as normal on Loch Indaal.
+One particularly tragic incident took place on the evening of 24th January 1943.
+Sunderland ‘flying-boat MK111 DV of 246 Squadron was returning to Bowmore from a patrol over the North Atlantic.
+Weather conditions took a turn for the worse and an order was sent to divert the plane to Oban.
+Due to a communication fault, however, the order went unheeded and the plane attempted to land, as originally planned, on Loch Indaal.
 Exactly what happened is unclear but the plane undershot the Loch and crashed into the coast at Blackrock.
-Of the 12 crew on board, 11 men walked away from the crash only to realise that the rear gunner was still trapped in the turret.
-8 of the crew were uninjured and returned to free him but arrived just as the depth charges on board exploded.
-The 8 rescuers and rear gunner were all killed, leaving the captain and two other walking wounded the only survivors.
+11 of the 12 crew walked away from the crash only to realise that the rear gunner was still trapped in the turret.
+8 men returned to free him but upon their arrival, the depth charges onboard detonated, killing the gunner and all 8 of his rescuers.
+Only the injured captain and two wounded men left a safe distance away, survived the ordeal.

 For a more detailed account of the Tragedy at Blackrock see the link below…